joelbygger/cmake_proj/README.md

   * Clang tidy (if GCC, will be auto part of compile when using Clang)

 Clang static analyzer available as separate shell-script.

+# Day1

+Currently has issues building with Clang.
+More info in CMakeLists.txt This also results in target day1_clang_tidy doesn't work.